kupl/SeamFuzz-Artifact/README.md

   -K [1, 2]     - enable SeamFuzz
                   1: use the original SeamFuzz which utilizes SeamFuzz data classification
-                  2: does not use SeamFuzz data classification (follows AFL++ criteria) -A path       - a path to thompson.py
-  -a float      - Set the value for alpha (syntactic similarity), default value is 0.1 [0 ...
+                  2: does not use SeamFuzz data classification (follows AFL++ criteria) -A path       - a path to thompson.py and enables using thompson sampling algorithm -a float      - Set the value for alpha (syntactic similarity), default value is 0.1 [0 ...
 1.0] -g float      - Set the value for gamma (cluster), default value is 0.8 [0 ...
-1.0]
-  -X [0, 100]   - Set the probability for exploration
+1.0] -X [0, 100]   - Set the probability for exploration